 Not drinking enough will:

-- Lead to constipation and the build-up of toxins in the body; this can result in kidney problems.
+Lead to constipation and the build-up of toxins in the body, which can result in kidney problems.

-- If you don’t have enough liquids in your body, you won’t produce enough saliva.
-That can result in a lot of bacteria growing in your mouth, causing bad breath.
+If you don’t have enough liquids in your body, you won’t produce enough saliva.
+That can result in many bacteria growing in your mouth, causing bad breath.

 5. Eat real food

-Not all food must be organic, and “The Clean 15 & Dirty Dozen List of Foods” is an excellent guide for buying organic you can find the link of the EWG’s 2020 list on this link – https://www.ewg.org/foodnews/dirty-dozen.php check out their app!
+Not all food must be organic, and “The Clean 15 & Dirty Dozen List of Foods” is an excellent guide for buying organic you can find the link to the EWG’s 2020 list this link – https://www.ewg.org/foodnews/dirty-dozen.php check out their app!

 Eating junk food will:

-Digestion is the process by which food and drink are broken down into their smallest parts so that the body can use them to build and nourish cells and to provide energy.
-When our digestive system is not working correctly, our overall health is compromised.
-From our mood to our strength, all these processes are happening thanks to our digestive system.
+Digestion is the process by which food and drink are broken down into their smallest parts so that the body can use them to build and nourish cells and provide energy.
+Our overall health is compromised when our digestive system is not working correctly.
+All these processes happen thanks to our digestive system, from our mood to our strength.
 So keeping healthy digestion is vital for a healthy life.